esurry3/esurry3/README.md

 - 💞️ I’m looking to collaborate on git
 - 📫 How to reach me carrier pigeon
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am crocheting a sweater
+- ⚡ Fun fact: I crochet

 <!---
 esurry3/esurry3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.